PUGX/PUGXGeneratorBundle/Resources/doc/index.md

 You can add sorting in columns, by using ``--with-sort`` flag in ``pugx:generate:crud`` command.
 If you do so, instead of simple labels, table headers will contain links to toggle sorting ascending and descending.

+### 9. Cleanup

+As already mentioned in [filters section](#7-filters), if you run more than one generation, it could be a good idea to refactor procteted methods in controllers to an abstract class, to avoid duplicate code.

+Also, since it's not easy to always generate correct spaces, because they depend on dynamic names, another good idea could be running a coding stadard fixer, like the [SensioLabs one](http://cs.sensiolabs.org/).